khiav223577/active_model_cachers/README.md

 ### :primary_key

 This option is needed to know which attribute should be passed to the parameter when you are using instance cacher.
-For example, if a query, named `email_valid?`, uses `user.email` as parameter, and you call it from instnace `user.cacher.email_valid?`.
+For example, if a query, named `email_valid?`, uses `user.email` as parameter, and you call it from instance: `user.cacher.email_valid?`.
 You need to tell it to pass `user.email` instead of `user.id` as the argument.

   - Default value is `:id`